G4Q95/AutoShortsWebApp/debugging/storage-media-loading-notes.md

     - **Observation:** The frontend's `mediaDownloadManager` has a fallback mechanism.
 After failing the `/api/v1/storage/...` fetch, it attempts to download the *original* media URL (e.g., the Reddit video URL via the content proxy) and loads *that* into the player using a local `blob:` URL.
 This masked the underlying 404 issue, making it seem like the R2 load sometimes worked.
     - **Hypothesis:** A race condition exists.
 The backend responds to the `/api/v1/media/store` request as soon as the `upload_file` call is initiated (or completes?), but potentially before the file is fully propagated and available for retrieval via the `/api/v1/storage/` endpoint through R2.
 The frontend fetch request arrives too early.

+4.  **Loading Existing Projects:**
+    - Further logs showed that when loading a project that already has a scene with stored media, the frontend *still* fetches the original media URL (via proxy) and plays the cached `blob:` URL.
+    - It does **not** attempt to fetch the `/api/v1/storage/...` URL in this scenario, indicating the `storedUrl` provided by the backend isn't being prioritized or correctly utilized for playback after the initial scene creation.

-4.  **Temporary Debugging Measures (Removed):**
+5.  **Temporary Debugging Measures (Removed):**
     - Temporarily forced `get_file_path` in `web/backend/app/services/storage.py` to always use the hierarchical path (`use_simplified_structure = False`).
 This was removed as the path structure wasn't the root cause.
-    - Added extensive `console.log` statements in `ProjectProvider.tsx` and `api-client.ts` (recommended for removal/commenting out before commit).
+    - Added extensive `console.log` statements in `ProjectProvider.tsx` and `api-client.ts` (cleaned up before commit).

 ## Current Status (Post-Fixes)

 - Backend starts reliably.
 - Files are uploaded to R2 using the correct, consistent timestamp-based key.
-- Frontend still experiences intermittent 404s on the *initial* fetch of the R2 URL due to the suspected timing issue.
-- Frontend fallback successfully loads the video from the original source via a blob URL, masking the R2 fetch failure.
+- Frontend successfully loads media when adding a scene *and* when loading an existing project, BUT it does so by relying on the fallback mechanism (fetching the original URL via proxy and playing the cached blob).
+- The intended loading path using the stored R2 URL (`/api/v1/storage/...`) is currently bypassed or fails due to timing issues on initial load.

 ## Next Steps

+- Ensure the `storedUrl` (or `storageKey`) is correctly saved with the scene data persistence.
+- Modify the frontend logic (`SceneMediaPlayer`, `mediaDownloadManager`, etc.) to prioritize fetching and playing from the `storedUrl` when available.
+- Implement a robust solution for the timing/race condition (e.g., frontend retry, backend confirmation wait).
-- Investigate and resolve the timing/race condition.
-Potential solutions:
+- Investigate why trim data persistence is broken and restore it.
-    - Backend: Ensure `store_media_content` waits for full R2 confirmation before responding.
-    - Frontend: Implement a retry mechanism or slight delay when fetching the stored media URL immediately after upload confirmation.
-    - Frontend: Review and potentially adjust the `mediaDownloadManager` fallback logic.